gevaertlab/sequoia-pub/README.md

 The gene names corresponding to the output can be found in the `evaluation/gene_list.csv` file.

-## Pre-training, fine-tunning and loading pre-trained weights
+## Pre-training, fine-tuning and loading pre-trained weights

 ### Step 1 (Optional): pretrain models on the GTEx data